 - Download the new 2022-2023 Sample Form Letter (Applicable for a student enrolling in college between July 1st, 2022 – June 30, 2023)

-Per federal guidance from the U.S. Department of Education, “If a student does not have and cannot get documentation from any of the authorities given on page 36, you (the FAA) must determine if he or she is an unaccompanied youth who is homeless or is self-supporting and at risk of being homeless.”
+Per federal guidance from the U.S. Department of Education, “If a student does not have and cannot get documentation from any of the authorities listed under the “Unaccompanied homeless youth” section in Chapter 2 , you (the FAA) must determine if he or she is an unaccompanied youth who is homeless or is self-supporting and at risk of being homeless.”

 This form from the National Center for Homeless Education can help financial aid administrators evaluate an unaccompanied homeless youth’s eligibility as an independent student.